astropy/photutils/docs/detection.rst

 One generally needs to identify astronomical sources in their data before they can perform photometry or morphological measurements.
-Photutils provides two functions designed specifically to detect point-like (stellar) sources in an astronomical image.
+Photutils provides several tools designed specifically to detect point-like (stellar) sources in an astronomical image.
 Photutils also provides a function to identify local peaks in an image that are above a specified threshold value.

 For general-use source detection and extraction of both point-like and extended sources, please see :ref:`Image Segmentation